-The Project already contains 7 Toolpaths, 5 of which have been put in a sub-folder named OP1.
+The Project already contains 8 Toolpaths, 6 of which have been put in a sub-folder named OP1.
 The 2 remaining Toolpaths require modification as they are both duplicating areas already included in other strategies.
-This will become evident during a ViewMILL simulation.
+This will

 - 4 Activate the toolpath D20TR3-ConstantZ-FIN1 to reinstate the original Block and settings. - 5 Run a ViewMILL simulation on the existing NC Program OP1. - 6 Once completed save the ViewMILL model at this stage.